ENJOY YOUR STAY WITH NATURE

 Our camp is situated only a few steps away from a large beach considered to be one of the most attractive bathing locations on Croatia’s Adriatic coast, surrounded by pine trees.
-Located in the town of Ičići, the campsite is only 2 kilometres away from Opatija in Croatia’s Kvarner region.
-Under the crowns of broadleaf and coniferous trees, following the harmony of the ground, this is a shelter to all those who need a temporary run away from the civilisation, and still having everything necessary at hand.
+Located in the town of Ičići, the campsite is only 2 kilometers away from Opatija in Croatia’s Kvarner region.
+Under the crowns of broadleaf and coniferous trees, following the harmony of the ground, this is a shelter for all those who need a temporary run away from civilization, and still have everything necessary at hand.

 Discover the charm of the Opatija

-The camp includes 30 000 m2 of grassy surfaces enclosed by the shade of the trees and stone pines and located in the vicinity of the coast and promenade Lungomare, can accommodate up to 500 people on camping pitches equipped with electricity connections.
-Located close to the camp are additional sports facilities, beaches, nature park and many popular gastro venues.
+The camp includes 13 ha (130.000 m2) of grassy surfaces enclosed by the shade of trees and stone pines and located in the vicinity of the coast and promenade Lungomare, which can accommodate up to 1200 people on 400 camping pitches equipped with electricity connections.
+Located close to the camp are additional sports facilities, beaches, a nature park, and many popular gastro venues.

 A rich heritage in the heart of Kvarner region